-Class Lab Credit CJC 113 Juvenile Justice 3 0 3
+Class Lab Credit

+CJC 113 Juvenile Justice 3 0 3

+State Prerequisites:

+State Corequisites:

+Local Prerequisites:

-State Prerequisites: State Corequisites: Local Prerequisites: Local Corequisites:
+Local Corequisites:

 This course covers the juvenile justice system and related juvenile issues.
 Topics include an overview of the juvenile justice system, treatment and prevention programs, special areas and laws unique to juveniles, and other related topics.
 Upon completion, students should be able to identify/discuss juvenile court structure/procedures, function and jurisdiction of juvenile agencies, processing/detention of juveniles, and case disposition.
+This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.
 FA, SP

+Class Lau Cieun

-Class Lab Credit CJC 121 Law Enforcement Operations 3 0 3
+CJC 121 Law Enforcement Operations 3 0 3

+State Prerequisites:

+State Corequisites:

+Local Prerequisites:

-State Prerequisites: State Corequisites: Local Prerequisites: Local Corequisites:
+Local Corequisites:

+This course introduces fundamental law enforcement energies.
+Topics include the as antomno marrie avolu tion of law onfor

 This course introduces fundamental law enforcement operations.
 Topics include the contemporary evolution of law enforcement operations and related issues.
 Upon completion, students should be able to explain theories, practices, and issues related to law enforcement operations.
-This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the CAA and ICAA as a premajor and/ or elective course requirement.
 FA